ibm-cloud-docs/CDN/how-to-configure-object-storage.md

 # Configuring IBM Cloud Object Storage for CDN
 {: #configure-ibm-cloud-object-storage-for-cdn}

-To make use of objects stored in {{site.data.keyword.cloud}} Object Storage, you must set the value of the "acl" property (that is, the access control list) for each object in your bucket for "public-read" access.
+To make use of objects stored in {{site.data.keyword.cloud}} Object Storage, you must set the value of the ACL property for each object in your bucket for "public-read" access.
 {:shortdesc}

 To install any necessary clients or tools, refer to [For developers of IBM Cloud Object Storage](/docs/cloud-object-storage/basics?topic=cloud-object-storage-gs-dev).
-This guide assumes you have installed the official AWS command line interface, which is compatible with {{site.data.keyword.cloud_notm}} Object Storage S3 API.
+This topic assumes you installed the official AWS command-line interface, which is compatible with {{site.data.keyword.cloud_notm}} Object Storage S3 API.

-The following example code shows how to set "public-read" access for all the objects in your bucket, using the command-line interface.
+The following example code shows how to set "public-read" access for all the objects in your bucket by using the command-line interface.

 ```
 $ export ENDPOINT="YOUR_ENDPOINT"